gusutabopb/aioinflux/README.rst

     client.query('SELECT myfield FROM mymeasurement')

-The result (in ``blocking`` and ``async`` modes) is a dictionary containing the raw JSON data returned by the InfluxDB `HTTP API`_:
+The result (in ``blocking`` and ``async`` modes) is a dictionary containing the parsed JSON data returned by the InfluxDB `HTTP API`_:

 .. _`HTTP API`: https://docs.influxdata.com/influxdb/latest/guides/querying_data/#querying-data-using-the-http-api